27 Cruise Boarding Mistakes Travelers Tend To Make

 Realistic editorial photo of printed cruise boarding pass, passport, luggage tags, and phone on a hotel desk, practical

-Phones are wonderful until the app freezes, the battery drops, or the terminal signal disappears under a concrete roof.
+Phones are fine until the app hangs, the battery gives out or the concrete roof of the terminal swallows the signal.

 22. Leaving the Hotel Too Late